mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. Information to be entered for new users (sign up flow) must be enough to populate a new document entry in the `Bettors` collection.

-1. New users will need to enter a password.
+1. New users will need to enter a password (twice to make sure no typos).
+The PPP spoke of having state-of-the-art security, so this password should have some restrictions on it e.g. 1 special, 1 number, 1 upper case, 1 lower case and so forth.

 1. CAPTCHA (i.e., "I'm not a robot") would be a nice touch but we did not commit to this.
 Look into it if you would like to do so or time permitting.

-1. Successful sign in or sign up takes user to the betting page.
+1. Successful sign in or sign up takes user to the fund account page.

 <div class="page">

-## Fund account operation
+## Fund account operation aka payment portal

 These rules not in chronological order.